catherinezucker/dustmaps/docs/examples.rst

 How Probability is Handled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Bayestar and DECaPS 3D dust maps are probabilistic, meaning that it stores random samples
+The Bayestar and DECaPS 3D dust maps are probabilistic, meaning that they store random samples
 of how dust reddening could increase along each sightline.
 Sometimes we might be
 interested in the median reddening to a given point in space, or we might want
 to have all the samples of reddening out to that point.
 We specify how we want